MaxDeadBear/Re-Cherry/README.md

 <br>
 change the configuration to win-amd64-relwithdebinfo
 <br>
-put rexglue.exe in your path environment variable and do rexglue codegen redahm_config.toml in a terminal (visual studios works, or you can use windows default terminal/cmd/powershell)
+put rexglue.exe in your path environment variable and do rexglue codegen re_cherry_config.toml in a terminal (visual studios works, or you can use windows default terminal/cmd/powershell)
 <br>
 right click re_cherry project and select build all
 <br>